oVirt/ovirt-site/source/feature/feature-template.html.md

 #### Event Reporting

-What events should be reported when using this feature.
+Refer to the possess of reporting events relating to this feature .

-### Dependencies / Related Features
+### Dependencies & Related Features
+answer the folloing:
 What other packages depend on this package?
 Are there changes outside the developers' control on which completion of this feature depends?
 In other words, completion of another feature owned by someone else and might cause you to not be able to finish on time or that you would need to coordinate?
 Other Features that might get affected by this feature?

-### Documentation / External references
+### Documentation & External references

 Is there upstream documentation on this feature, or notes you have written yourself?
 Link to that material here so other interested developers can get involved.
 Links to RFEs.

 ### Testing

 Explain how this feature may be tested by a user or a quality engineer.
-List relevant use cases and expected results.
+List relevant use scenarios  and expected results.

 ### Contingency Plan

-Explain what will be done in case the feature won't be ready on time
+Explain what will be done in case the feature won't be ready on time.

 ### Release Notes

       == Your feature heading ==
       A descriptive text of your feature to be included in release notes